splicebox/Jutils/README.md

 ```

 #### The meta-file
-The meta-file is a TAB ('\t') separated file that lists the sample names and conditions, for example:
+The meta-file is a TAB ('\t') separated file that lists the sample names and conditions, **firstly sorted by condition and secondly sorted by sample names**, for example:
 ```
-sample1  ctrl
+sample3  0
-sample2  ctrl
+sample4  0
-sample3  case
+sample1  1
-sample4  case
+sample2  1
 ```
 #### The bam_list file
 The bam list file is a TAB ('\t') separated file containing the full path to the BAM alignment file, along with the sample name and condition, as used by the (traditional) sashimi visualization: